- 2 cups 2% cottage cheese

 - 2 ounces bittersweet chocolate, melted and cooled

 - Line a strainer with four layers of cheesecloth or one coffee filter; place over a bowl.
-Place cottage cheese in strainer; cover and refrigerate for 1 hour.
+Place cottage cheese in strainer; refrigerate, covered, 1 hour.
+Place a 9-in. springform pan on a double thickness of heavy-duty foil (about 18 in. square); wrap foil securely around pan.
+Coat inside of pan with cooking spray.
+Press crushed wafers onto bottom and 1 in. up sides.

 "This cake is amazing!!
 I have been making it for years; it is very good, creamy.
 It was my go to recipe for quite awhile.
 It may be a little time consuming for some, but completely worth it!!"